 Dangers of "kill cleaners" residue

-People have been increasing the use of disinfectants everywhere to help kill viruses that can impact our health.
+People have been increasing the use of disinfectants to help kill viruses that can impact our health.
 But these products contain Environmental Protection Agency (EPA)-registered pesticides that might cause harm if not used as directed.

 Even when using cleaning and disinfecting products as directed, we need to be very careful.
 “Disinfectants, by design, kill living organisms, so in order to keep you and your family safe, you need to follow label directions” says Jason Marshall, Laboratory Director at the Toxics Use Reduction Institute.
-Disinfectants can kill viruses, but can also harm human and planet health, as they can contain harmful chemicals like quaternary ammonium compounds.
+Disinfectants can kill viruses, but can also harm human and planet health as they can contain harmful chemicals like quaternary ammonium compounds.
 These chemicals can trigger or cause asthma, respiratory, skin and eye irritation.

-How to safely disinfect
+Tips to disinfect safely

 - Clean before you disinfect.
 It is much harder for a disinfectant to kill the organisms if they are covered with dirt.
 So clean first, and then disinfect.